-A. Dr. Fischer and Dr. Lapinskes can take care of any patient regardless of your insurance situation.
+A. We can take care of any patient regardless of your insurance situation.
 They work completely outside of the insurance system and therefore none of the billing for care here is eligible for insurance reimbursement.
 Membership fees are not reimbursable by insurance and we do not code for office visits because we do not want to be influenced or directed in any way by the coding requirements of insurance.
 Coding is simply a payment system for insurance and government payers and it not only does not have any clinical benefit, but it can be a distraction from your health care.

 We recommend that everyone has insurance coverage for major health expenses (cancer, accidents, etc).
 Being a patient here does not negate your insurance benefits in any way, but we have no contracts with insurance providers and will not be paid by insurance at the clinic.
 The primary reason for this is that we want to have a direct relationship with our patients and minimize the influence of third-party payers on options and therefore our medical decision making.
 You may save money because we are not bound by insurance contracts to charge a minimum rate and our wholesale prices are often lower than the price your insurance has negotiated with other providers.
-We do not have to back office overhead that insurance based practices have, so we do not have to inflate prices on things like your EKGs, flu tests and other in-house services.
+We do not have to back-office overhead that insurance-based practices have, so we do not have to inflate prices on things like your EKGs, flu tests, and other in-house services.

-If we need to send you to a specialists or for testing outside of our office, we will use appropriate medical coding and stay on hold with your insurance company as long as we must to make sure that your insurance is useful when you need it.
-We want you to be able to use your insurance for those higher priced services when it makes sense.
+If we need to send you to a specialist or for testing outside of our office, we will use appropriate medical coding and stay on hold with your insurance company as long as we must to make sure that your insurance is useful when you need it.
+We want you to be able to use your insurance for those higher-priced services when it makes sense.
 However, we often find that patients get better pricing by requesting discounted pricing for payment at the time of service and we can help provide the transparent price so that you can make the best financial as well as clinical decision.